socadk/design-practice-repository/artifact-templates/DPR-CRCCard.md

 Team [wikis](https://en.wikipedia.org/wiki/Wiki) or [Markdown tables](https://www.markdownguide.org/extended-syntax/) are additional options.

-### Hints and Pitfalls to Avoid (Common Pitfalls)
+### Hints and Pitfalls to Avoid

 To be able to serve their purpose, CRC cards should be expressive but also easy to understand:

 * Names should communicate what application/architecture are about.
     * [Metaphors](https://www.agilealliance.org/resources/videos/making-metaphors-that-matter/) can make cards expressive and easy to remember, but must be chosen wisely.
 How will key stakeholders react to them?
 For instance, sports analogies might not work equally well in all geographies. <!-- e.g., baseball, cricket, handball -->
-    * Prefer strong semantics and domain-specific vocabulary, e.g. "Web Shop" over "Client".
+    * Prefer strong semantics and domain-specific vocabulary, for instance "Web Shop" over "Client".
     * A common naming scheme is `domain concept + architectural role/pattern`.
 * Value consistency (no contradictions) over completeness.
     * Good component descriptions should be SMART (like goals and NFRs).